 It’s important that you properly care for yourself both directly after your treatment and in the weeks between your treatments.

 In the first 48 hours after your treatment, you should wear loose cotton clothing that isn’t tight on the area that was treated.
 You should avoid touching the skin that has been treated and apply 100% Aloe Vera to it.

 You should also avoid anywhere where your skin might get very hot or where you’re exposed to non-sterile water, like the gym, sauna, swimming pool, jacuzzi, or steam room.
 Only use tepid or lukewarm water when showering or bathing and avoid intense physical exercise.
 Whenever you go out, apply a sunscreen of at least SPF 50.

 In the Weeks Between Sessions

 About a week after your treatment, you should exfoliate the treatment area to keep your skin healthy.
 When your hair begins to regrow, it’s important that you only get rid of it in methods that do not disturb the follicle, which means shaving is your best bet.
 Don’t spend too much time with your treated skin exposed to the sun, and don’t use a tanning bed.
 When you do go out in the sun, be sure to apply a broad-spectrum SPF 50 sunscreen.

 Learn More for Yourself

-If you have hair in unwanted places, laser hair removal is the best way to give yourself the hairless, silky skin you deserve.
+If you have hair in unwanted places, austin laser hair removal is the best way to give yourself the hairless, silky skin you deserve.
 It takes a few treatment sessions to get your full results, but you’ll be so glad you did.
 Don’t live another summer having to hide your unwanted hair: bare it all and let yourself feel the sun.